joshgerdes/jekyll-uno/_drafts/create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

  6. Make sure the Tunnel type is: **OpenVPN (SSL)**
  7. Select **Azure Active Directory** for the **Authentication** type
  8. For **Tenant, ID enter** in: https://login.microsoftonline.com/**TENANTID**/ and enter in your own Tenant ID.
- 9. For the Audience (this is the users and groups that are assigned to the Enterprise Azure VPN application) put in the Application ID of the Azure VPN
+ 9. For the Audience (this is the users and groups that are assigned to the Enterprise Azure VPN application), put in the Application ID of the Azure VPN.
 10. For the Issuer, enter in: https://sts.windows.net/**TENANTID**/
 11. ![](/uploads/azure-point-to-site-configuration.png)
 12. Click **Save**